Mihaii2/claw_bulldozer_ws/README.md

 ## 🖧 Custom Perfboard Motherboard & Hardware Protection

-Custom hand-soldered point-to-point perfboard centralizing logic processing, power distribution, actuation buses, and critical fault protection:
+The primary motherboard is built on a consolidated footprint made by mechanically and electrically bridging **four 5cm × 7cm standard perfboards** into a single modular motherboard.
+It centralizes logic processing, dual-bus power distribution, RF routing, and comprehensive fault protection:

 <div align="center">
   <table>